 Figure 13 shows total phosphorus (TP) for each station categorized by sample type.
 In general, total phosphorus is at an acceptable level during baseflow conditions but can exceed the state standard during runoff conditions and snowmelt.
 All stations had a median baseflow TP concentration below the state standard of 0.15mg/L (blue dashed line).
-VR24, NC801, and VR0020 had individual samples that exceeded the standard during baseflow.
-Only SC806 and VR804 had sample medians below the standard during runoff conditions.
-Individual samples exceeded the standard at all the monitoring sites during runoff conditions with VR24 showing the highest level of variability in phosphorus levels.
+VR24, SC806, and SB802 had individual samples that exceeded the standard during baseflow.
+Individual samples exceeded the standard at all the monitoring sites during runoff conditions (about half of sites had medians below the standard) with SB802 showing the highest level of variability in phosphorus levels.

-Phosphorus levels during the one snowmelt event varied, with the median phosphorus level above the standard at all monitoring sites in the watershed except SC806 (only one sample).
+Phosphorus levels during the four snowmelt events varied, with the median phosphorus level below the standard at most monitoring sites in the watershed except NC801.
 Individual samples exceeded the standard at all sites, but the medians remained below.

 Figure 13.
-Total phosphorus (TP) for each station, categorized by sample type, for 2022.
+Total phosphorus (TP) for each station, categorized by sample type, for 2023.